XEDGit/memdetect/README.md

  - #### Program settings:

+	 - `-u` `--update`: Only works if the executable is into $PATH, updates the executable to the last commit from github

    - `-lb` `--leaks-buff` size: Specify the size of the leaks report buffer, standard is 10000 (use only if the output tells you to)

    - `-h` `--help`: Display help message